Driving Directions India

 The Silk Road is an ancient seven thousand-mile-long trading route that extended from east-central China through India, Pakistan, Iran, Iraq, and Syria.
 It essentially connected the region of the Yellow River Valley in China to the Mediterranean Sea.
 From there, costly Chinese silk could be transported throughout the Roman Empire.
 The Silk Road served as a transportation route for trade and as a route of cultural exchange, as travelers and traders from different regions shared religious, political, and social beliefs and customs.

-Click here for India Google maps, MapQuest & more detailed country facts.
+Click here for India Google Maps, MapQuest & more detailed country facts.